Gullion History, Family Crest & Coats of Arms

 The surname Gullion was first found in East Lothian, where they held a family seat on the English/Scottish border.
 After the Norman Conquest of England many of Duke William's rebellious Barons moved north.
 The border became a convenient but turbulent no-man's land where the persecuted Many were given land by King Malcolm Canmore and later by King David of Scotland.
 Some were native Scots.
 In the 16th century they became known as the 'unruly clans'.
 The name was first recorded in Scotland in Gullen in the parish of Dirleton in East Lothian.

-Important Dates for the Gullion family
+Early History of the Gullion family

 This web page shows only a small excerpt of our Gullion research.
 Another 87 words (6 lines of text) covering the years 1228 and 1296 are included under the topic Early Gullion History in all our PDF Extended History products and printed products wherever possible.